brown-band/website/pages/scripts/2013-2014/fall/dartmouth.md

 ## Pregame

-Ladies and Gentlemen, friends and alumni, presenting an organization that’s brought to you by the Class of 2014, it’s the Brown University "We’re Graduating!"
+Ladies and Gentlemen, friends and alumni, presenting an organization that’s brought to you by the Class of 2014, it’s the Brown University “We’re Graduating!”
 BAAANNNNNDDDD!

 Welcome, fans, to the Dartmouth Game, a time of year when anything goes.
 I don’t think you heard me correctly—anything goes.
 Prepare yourselves.
 It’s about to get hoya ri-tick-ulous up in here.
 Bet you weren’t expecting that!
 We heard through the grapevine that Dartmouth is dating Columbia, which makes our last two football games of the season really awkward; unlike Tupper the Bulldog, we don’t like breaking up relationships.
 Guess we’ll just have to beat both teams in a display of football mastery the likes of which the world has never seen.
-Watch now as the Band forms Beats by Dre™ and plays "Forget Dartmouth."
+Watch now as the Band forms Beats by Dre™ and plays “Forget Dartmouth.”

-:sd[Band forms a lowercase b and plays "F\*\*k You."]
+:sd[Band forms a lowercase b and plays “F\*\*k You.”]

 Speaking of breaking up relationships, here’s a list of famous Dartmouth alumni: